thehedgefrog/ctrs-documentation/docs/setting-up/preparing-pi.md

         ``` sh
         sudo nano /boot/config.txt
         ```

     6. Add `dtoverlay=disable-bt` to the `[all]` section of the file, then press `Ctrl + S` to save and `Ctrl + X` to close.

         !!! warning
             If you are using a Pi 3, add `dtoverlay=pi3-disable-bt` to the `[all]` section of the file instead.

+    7. If on a Pi 5 using Bookworm or newer, add the following to the `[all]` section of the file:
+        ```
+        enable_uart=1
+        dtoverlay=uart0,ctsrts
+        ```

-    7. Disable services that will interfere with the hotspots function with the following commands:
+    8. Disable services that will interfere with the hotspots function with the following commands:

         ``` sh
         sudo systemctl disable serial-getty@ttyAMA0.service && \